-Clip-on diffusers for attaching to air vents, such as the EGO car air freshener release the fragrance according to how high you select the ventilation control of your car.
+They release their fragrance according to how high you select the ventilation control of your car.

-Most people hang their air fresheners on the rear view mirror, but that's not the only place you can put them (see our "Where to hang my Little Tree?" article)
+Most people hang their air fresheners on the rear view mirror, but that's not the only place you can put them.
+See "Where to hang my Little Tree?"

 Using compliant products

 It is essential to use products that comply with the regulations in force in order to ensure the safety of users.